annie-kayal/project-4/README.md

   ## Profile

   For every user who created an account, they would also be given their own profile page.
-From there they were able to access all functionalities of the app including booking and deleting classes.
+From there, they were able to access all functionalities of the app including booking and deleting classes.

 As mentioned before, users were given the opportunity to upload an image from their computer into the database.
 This photo would be displayed on this page.